check-spelling-sandbox/ovn/Documentation/topics/testing.rst

 actually executing it.
 This can be done through 'scan-build' commandline utility which internally uses clang (or) gcc to compile the code and also invokes a static analyzer to do the code analysis.
-At the end of the build, the reports are aggregated in to a common folder and can later be analyzed using 'scan-view'.
+At the end of the build, the reports are aggregated into a common folder and can later be analyzed using 'scan-view'.

 OVN includes a Makefile target to trigger static code analysis::